ZohaibCodez/schedule-impact-statistical-analysis/README.md

 - **M. Obaid ur Rehman** – [GitHub](#)
 - **M. Zohaib Khan** – [GitHub](https://github.com/ZohaibCodez) *(repository maintainer)*  <br>

-> *ℹ️ All members contributed equally to this project as part of a collaborative academic effort.*<br>
+> *ℹ️ All members contributed equally to this project as part of a collaborative academic effort.*
-> *🛠 This GitHub repository is maintained by Zohaib Khan for public showcase.*

 ---